ieBoytsov/my_project/README.md

 ![traj](https://user-images.githubusercontent.com/61888740/77574579-4a376f80-6ee3-11ea-9e9a-549a6eb1420f.png)

-In order to run any of these tasks clone the project: inside the project directory do the following:
+In order to run any of these tasks clone the project make sure you are inside the project directory and do the following:

 1) Create virtual environment:
 `make venv`